Where to Stay in Kyoto First Time: 7 Best Areas

 Arashiyama Bamboo Grove

-Arashiyama is where you can see Bamboo Groves, the iconic Togetsukyo Bridge, some wonderful temples, autumn fall foliage, and phenomenal cherry blossoms.
+Arashiyama is where you can see world-renowned Bamboo Groves, the iconic Togetsukyo Bridge, some wonderful temples, autumn fall foliage, and phenomenal cherry blossoms.

-Arashiyama Bamboo Grove is one of the most incredible sights of Japan.
-The Bamboo Alley is one of the most photographed attractions in Kyoto along with the geisha(maiko) in Gion, the Golden Pavilion of Kinkakuji reflected in the water, and the tunnels of red torii gates at Fushimi Inari Shrine.
+The Bamboo Alley is one of the most photographed attractions in Kyoto along with the geisha(maiko) in Gion, the Golden Pavilion of Kinkakuji, and the tunnels of red torii gates at Fushimi Inari Shrine.

 Best places to stay in Kyoto in Arashiyama: